Dtussey1/Pokemon-Project/readme.txt

 - Ensure you have Python installed.
 - The `requirements.txt` file includes all necessary packages.
 If you encounter any issues, make sure your Python environment is up to date.
-- The CSV files should be placed in the project directory where `Pokemon_Project.py` is located.

 ## Acknowledgements